scottshipman/scout_test/README.md

 ## Why Docker for the Backend

 Symfony 8 requires PHP ≥ 8.4.
 Rather than upgrading the host machine's PHP (which, depending on your OS/package manager, can mean rebuilding many shared libraries), the backend runs in a `php:8.4-cli` container defined in `backend/Dockerfile` and `backend/compose.yaml`.
 This keeps the host environment untouched and the backend reproducible across machines.

+# Assumptions
+## back vs front

+I interpreted the task as requiring distinct front end system from the backend, and not using twig with react inside symfony.

+## Limited time

+I thought starting with symfony/skeleton would be an quick and easy way to start this and allow me to avoid managing a full setup.
+I think that caused a few issues though.

+I also focused on the review and architecture parts first, and thought I could get as far as I could with the code part.
+That left me feeling a bit crunched for time.

+# What you would improve given more time
+I would put more effort into the style and design.
+I would have tested it.